mcw-rcc/mcw-rcc.github.io/docs/software/containers.md

                 ||     ||
 ```

-The `apptainer build` command can also be used to download existing containers.
 The `build` command has many more uses for building containers from scratch or converting formats, which we cover later.
 For the purpose of downloading a pre-built container, `build` differs from `pull` by converting the image to the latest Apptainer image format after downloading it.
 Further, `build` allows for custom naming of the downloaded container.

 ```txt
 $ apptainer build my_lolcow.sif docker://ghcr.io/apptainer/lolcow